Shangri La in Oman the Sultanate’s first resort, and possibly most successful hotel property, is on the verge of being ‘repositioned’

 regarding its Branding.
-The Shangri-la Barr Al Jissa Resort and Spa is probably the key hotel in Oman, and I believe the one which launched Oman into mainstream tourism.
+The Shangri La in Oman’s Barr Al Jissa Resort and Spa is probably the key hotel in Oman, and I believe the one which launched Oman into mainstream tourism.
 The repositioning will, of course, be important to Oman and critical to the Shangri-la in Oman.

 Probably part of this repositioning is the appointment of Sandra Simone Leibrock as director of sales & marketing.
 She has worked with a remarkable variety of Hotel Brands and has been part of the critical ‘pre-opening’ team of some.
 This wealth of experience will be essential as the repositioning means that there will be 2 distinct properties.

 Al Husn is renamed to Shangri-La Al Husn Resort & Spa.
-This property was built physically joined by lift to the other two properties and had placed itself as an ‘adult only’ property (we once had a large family spread with adults in Al Husn and children and Nanny in Al Bandar).
+This property was built physically joined by lift to the other two properties and had placed itself as an ‘adult only’ property (we once had family booked with us who therefore had to spread into Al Husn for the adults with children and Nanny in the adjacent Al Bandar).

 The age of an adult under their definition fluctuated which did emphasise the commercial issues involved.
 The other two hotels, Al Waha and Al Bandar, will remain as Shangri-La Barr Al Jissah Resort & Spa .

 The Shangri-la launched very successfully in Oman for its 2006 opening with a full flight of PR guests flown in with Gulf Air, at the time Oman’s national airline; this bounced the hotel into probably all the European press.